Luxury Safaris in the Eastern Cape

 As the second largest province in the country it also boasts 800 kilometres of sun-soaked coastline including at its most northern end, the lush 174-kilometre long ‘Wild Coast’; a stretch of shoreline termed as such thanks to a delightful lack of development, rivers ending in expansive estuaries, long sandy crescent beaches, rocky headlands, coastal dunes and many a shipwreck to dive.

 With the most of the region’s Big Five game and nature reserves being malaria-free and all within a 45 minute to 1.5-hour drive from Port Elizabeth, the Eastern Cape is a safari experience well-suited to families or those looking for a more straightforward trip.
-Amongst these is the Addo Elephant Park that includes a 120,000-hectare marine reserve, and the Shamwari and Samara private game reserves which boast some of the finest luxury and Afro-chic lodges.
+Among these are Shamwari Kwandwe Private Game Reserves which boast some of fine luxury and Afro-chic lodges, and the fabulous Settlers Drift Lodge in Kariega Private Game Reserve.

 The region’s interior hinterlands are also what shape the Eastern Cape as a distinct destination and are worth mentioning for its endless horizons and desolate scrublands creating quite a dreamlike lunarscape interrupted with picturesque old settlement towns such as Graaff-Reinet.